A Narrowband Fully-Analog Multi-Antenna Transmitter: System model and problem formulation

 Under the split-then-phase structure \eqref{eq:split_then_phase_factorization}, this problem becomes: choose the split settings $\bm\alpha$ so that $\bm V_{\mathrm{mag}}(\bm\alpha)\bm e_1$ has magnitudes $|c_n|$, and then choose $\bm\vartheta$ so that the diagonal phase bank produces the desired phases $\angle c_n$.

 \begin{remark} For clarity of the constructive development and the associated binary-tree hardware mapping, in \Cref{sec:exact_synthesis,sec:hardware} we focus on the case where $N$ is a power of two, i.e., $N=2^L$ for some integer $L\ge 1$.
-Handling non-power-of-two $N$ can be done via standard padding or tree-pruning variants and is briefly discussed later as a minor extension. \end{remark}
+Handling non-power-of-two $N$ is addressed in Section~\ref{subsec:general_N_padding} via zero-padding and optional tree pruning. \end{remark}

 \begin{remark} If the injected tone has an unknown/common phase offset $e^{j\theta_s}$ relative to the calibration reference (e.g., due to LO phase), then the ideal lossless network produces $e^{j\theta_s}\bm x$, i.e., the desired vector up to a common phase rotation.
 Exact reproduction of $\bm x$ is recovered by subtracting $\theta_s$ from all programmed output phases in $\bm P(\bm\vartheta)$ (equivalently, by programming the network for the rotated direction $e^{-j\theta_s}\bm c$); see \Cref{sec:exact_synthesis}. \end{remark}